ehubbell/configs/README.md

 ## Overview
-This library contains a collection of configs for various projects.
+This library contains suitable configurations for various projects.
 It's designed to simplify and standardize your project setup for less boilerplate and faster development.

 ## Installation